Workshop "Worldmaking in a Sinophone Context: Conceptions, Processes and Practices"

 Format: presentation & discussion

-Please send your declaration of interest to partcipate and/or the title of your presentation with a short description to email@example.com by February 20.
+Please send your declaration of interest to participate and/or the title of your presentation with a short description to firstname.lastname@example.org by February 20.
 The workshop is open to published papers or works in progress, to be discussed in a collegial circle to further develop one's research.

 Contact for questions: